About Us

 Leo’s story is not an isolated one.
 Each year thousands of West Australians, and tens of thousands of Australians, are diagnosed with cancer.
 While some are fortunate and recover, there are still a large number who don’t.
 Not many have the tenacity or drive to find new treatment programs overseas like Leo did, however, it begets the question: Why, with all our talent, with all our resources, and with all our wealth, why ‘the bloody hell’ does someone have to travel to the other side of the world to get life-saving treatment?
 Why can that treatment not be available here?

-The answer to that question, is why we exist as an organisation today: To ensure that no West Australian has to ever go through the same process as Leo; to ensure that the world’s best treatments are available here in Australia; to ensure that people in regional areas only have to travel to the big smoke of Perth; to ensure that others are able to receive treatment with their family and loved ones around them; in short, to ensure this never happens again.
+The answer to that question, is why we exist as an organisation today: To ensure that no Australian has to ever go through the same process as Leo; to ensure that the world’s best treatments are available here in Australia; to ensure that people in regional areas only have to travel to the big smoke of Perth; to ensure that others are able to receive treatment with their family and loved ones around them; in short, to ensure this never happens again.

 0